myminseok/pivotal-docs/platform-automation/download_dependencies.md

 ## For better download and upload efficiency
-if the s3 storage is not versioned, `platform-automation-tasks/tasks/download-product.yml` download product and upload to s3 even if there is the same file in s3 . for better efficiency, this pipeline uses `semver`.
+`platform-automation-tasks/tasks/download-product.yml` download product and upload to s3 even if there is the same file in s3. for better efficiency, this pipeline uses `semver` to prevent uploading the same binary that is already in s3. this tested in non versioned s3.

 ```